masterteam-ntua/master-team-website/_posts/2022-06-03-vascagenet.md

 ---

 <p>
- Professor Konstantina S. Nikita (founder and head of BIOSIM-NTUA, coordinator of Master TEAM) and Associate Professor Spyretta Golemati (Medical School-NKUA, faculty Master TEAM) participate in the COST Action VascAgeNet.
+ Professor Konstantina S. Nikita (founder and head of BIOSIM-NTUA, coordinator of Master TEAM) and Associate Professor Spyretta Golemati (Medical School-NKUA, faculty of Master TEAM) participate in the COST Action VascAgeNet.
 VascAgeNet is an international network working towards refining, harmonising and promoting the use of vascular ageing measures to reduce the burden of cardiovascular disease globally.
 VascAgeNet aims at: